-As I discovered, there were two problems; first being a dead lithium battery and the second being the dirty pots on the VCO stepper, which are common failure modes for these units.
+As I discovered, there were two problems; the first being a dead lithium battery and the second was the dirty pots on the VCO stepper, which are common failure modes for these units.
 I unsoldered the lithium battery and ordered a new one (CR 2032 with leads).
-The VCO stepper issue was corrected with a few slight turns of a small screw driver.
+The VCO stepper issue was corrected with a few slight turns of a small screwdriver.
 There are a couple of Youtube videos on this procedure.
 Truth be told, the entire unit needs an alignment, which I will do once the replacement battery arrives.
-The service manual is available from several sources on line and it gives very good directions on how to perform an alignment.
+The service manual is available from several sources online and it gives very good directions on how to perform an alignment.

 Tuning around the Shortwave bands, I heard the normal things; some hams sending CW, some good some bad.
 A few messages from the Air Force Global HF network.
 On the broadcast side of things, Brother Stair seems to have multiplied… Then I came across an interesting signal on 9395 KHz.
-KMRT was broadcasting the K-Mart shopping sound track from the 70’s – 90’s, interspersed with spoof adds for “Plummet Mall.”
+KMRT was broadcasting the K-Mart shopping soundtrack from the 70s-90s, interspersed with spoof ads for “Plummet Mall.”
 As the story goes, these cassette tapes were saved from the rubbish bin by a store manager in 1992.
 Now, they are being broadcast for everyone’s enjoyment on the short waves.
 I can say, I felt like I was pushing that shopping cart down the very narrow isles looking for a pair of Adidas.